syedumerahmedcode/docker/README.md

 **Note:**
 - Whe we adjust the Dockerfile, we must **rebuild** the image.
 This is because the old image is not overwritten (so to say no hot deploy for the docker image).

+# Private Docker Registry
+- **Docker private repository**: In case of Amazon, one can use Amazon Elastic Container Services(Amazon ECS).
+It has one repository per image.
+Here, one saves and stores different tags (versions) of the same image.
+- Registry options
+- **Build and tag an image**:
+- _Image nameing in docker registries_:registryDomain/imageName:tag
+- **Docker login**: in case of AWS, the pre-requisite are:
+- The AWS Cli needs to be installed.
+- Credentials are configured.
+- **Docker push**:
+- One has to always login to the private repository i.e. _docker login_.
+-